My own Investigation

 Conclusion

-Elly’s cause of death was established through the compelling evidence of Dr. Klepp and Dr. O’Donnell, showing that her airways were obstructed by a large amount of sand packed CHOCHABLOCK, which led to her death.
-This evidence left Coroner Mr. Cain no choice but to change the Melbourne finding from “undetermined” to reflect the true cause.
+Elly’s cause of death was ultimately established through the compelling evidence of Dr. Klepp and Dr. O’Donnell, showing that her airways were obstructed by a large amount of densely packed sand, leading to her death.
+This evidence left Coroner Mr. Cain no choice but to revise the Melbourne finding from undetermined to reflect the true cause.

-The inquest also highlighted a systemic failure: the AFP, VIFM, and procedural biases left the family unsupported for years.
-Critical evidence was ignored or misrepresented, essential experts were initially excluded, and institutional control prioritized protecting internal interests over delivering justice.
-Without persistent advocacy and expert testimony, the family would likely still have no confirmed cause of death and no recognition of homicide.
+The inquest also exposed systemic failures.
+The AFP, VIFM, and procedural biases left the family unsupported for years.
+Critical evidence was ignored or misrepresented, essential experts were initially excluded, and institutional priorities appeared to favor protecting internal interests over delivering justice.
+Without persistent advocacy and expert testimony, the family would likely still have no confirmed cause of death or recognition of homicide.

 Reenactment Clear Crime Scene Photograph